-Many people limit their idea of web design to the way a website looks.
+Many people limit their idea of web design to how a website looks.
 But it also involves function, structure, navigation, content, and more.
-And while looks are important to a well-designed website, they are not the most important thing.
+And while looks are essential to a well-designed website, they are not the most important thing.

 Key #1: Form Follows Function